DDriggs00/mavlinkinterface/docs/passive/getGyroscopeData.md

 # getGyroscopeData()

-Reads the gyroscope and returns the output in units of degrees per second
+This function reads the IMU gyroscope and returns the output in units of degrees per second

 ## Return Values

 Returns a JSON-formatted string.
 The output will be the data taken directly from the gyroscope.
+Output is in units fo degrees per second (°/s)

 ## Example output